ku1ik/bitpocket/README.md

 ### Setting up slaves

-On each machine you want to synchronize initialize empty directory as your bitpocket:
+On each machine you want to synchronize initialize an empty directory as your bitpocket:

     $ mkdir ~/BitPocket
     $ cd ~/BitPocket